Algebraic Neural Networks: Stability to Deformations: Algebraic Filters

 Given that elements $a$ of the algebra are generated from elements $g$ of the generating set, it follows that filters $\rho(a)$ are generated from the set of shift operators $\bbS=\rho(g)$.
-In fact, if we have that $a=p_{\ccalA}(\ccalG)$ is the polynomial that generates $a$, the filter $\rho(a)$ is generated by
+In fact, if we have that $a=p_{\ccalA}(\ccalG)$ is the polynomial that generates $a$, the fact that $\rho$ is a homomorphism that preserves operations implies that the filter's instantiation $\rho(a)$ can be written as

 where the subindex $\ccalM$ signifies that the operations in \eqref{eqn_filter_representation} are those of the vector space $\ccalM$ -- in contrast to the polynomial $a=p_{\ccalA}(\ccalG)$ whose operations are those of the algebra $\ccalA$.
-In the last equality we drop the subindex $\ccalM$ to simplify notation as it is generally understood from context.
+In the last equality and for the rest of the paper we drop the subindices in the polynomials to simplify notation as it is generally understood from context to which set the independent variable of $p$ belongs.